 Slightly further afield are the Ancient Kauri Kingdom and Gumdiggers Park, north of Awanui, and there is an interesting local museum in Kaitaia.

-From Auckland to Doubtless Bay there is one service every day in each direction operated by Intercity /Northliner and one operated by Naked Bus.
+From Auckland to Doubtless Bay there is one service every day in each direction operated by Intercity /Northliner.
 There is usually a transfer of bus in Bay of Islands at Kerikeri or Paihia.

 The main pickup and set down point is in front of Wiltons Garage & Marine in Mangonui, with additional stops in Cable Bay, Coopers Beach and Taipa on request.
 Tickets for Intercity/Northliner can be booked through Doubtless Bay Information Centre.

 Travelling direct by State Highway 1 and State Highway 10, the journey time from Auckland airport is about four and a half hours without stops.
 Travelling the Twin Coast Discovery Highway - a world-class touring route leaving from, and returning to, Auckland - requires at least two days in each direction to visit the many interesting and beautiful attractions along the way: